-These soils are very deep, light to coarse loamy/ fine loamy texture located on level to nearly level slope.
-These soils are well drained, moderately permeable, moderate water holding capacity and moderate to severe erosion hazard.
+This soil is very deep, light to coarse loamy/ fine loamy texture located on level to nearly level slope.
+These are well drained, moderately permeable, moderate water holding capacity and moderate to severe erosion hazard.

 Following recommendations are suggested for the economic use of this sub-class: